 Her mottos were to “live to make a difference” and “be yourself and do it on purpose” (Dolly Parton).
 She certainly was her own unique person and she would be surprised, and we suppose a little proud, to know just how much of difference she made in her short life.

-Yet Kayla was not your ordinary teenager.
+Yet, Kayla was not your ordinary teenager.
 She was a beautiful girl in every sense of the word.
 On the outside she could stop a train with her smile or a sideways glance but on the inside she was far more beautiful than that.
 She had the looks and personality that she could have easily been one of the “popular” girls in school but she always described herself as “not popular”.
 Kayla shunned the stereotypes of “popular kids” and instead showed everyone else just how nice and how gracious a beautiful girl could be.
+She volunteered with youth mission trips to help the poor, participated in multiple charitable events locally, helped provide child care at church and instinctively helped anyone she found less fortunate than herself who was in need.

 Her Impact on the Community: